Pennsylvania Department of Corrections

 Visiting Rules

-For information about visits with restricted housing unit inmates, religious visits, PA Prison Society visits or attorney visits, contact the appropriate SCI.
-More information is also available in DOC Policy DC-ADM 812 Inmate Visiting Privileges and the Visitor Guide contains detailed instructions on how to schedule a video or in-person visit.
+For information about visits with restricted housing unit inmates, religious visits, PA Prison Society visits, or attorney visits, contact the appropriate SCI.
+More information is also available in DOC Policy DC-ADM 812 Inmate Visiting Privileges.
+The Visitor Guide contains detailed instructions on how to schedule a visit.

 Rules